-The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full length nylon shank, creates good torsional stability.
-The Renegade is a few ounces lighter than the Quest 4D and St. Elias, but still provided strong prevention against ankle injuries on and off the trail.
+The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full-length nylon shank, creates excellent torsional stability.
+The Renegade is a few ounces lighter than the Quest 4D and St. Elias, but still provided robust prevention against ankle injuries on and off the trail.

 Overall, this hiking boot handles rough and smooth, wet and dry trails well.
 The aggressively rockered front sole stuck to rock slabs well, and it was great in the mud, gravel, and scree.
-If we had to complain, we would say these aren't ideal for scrambling, like the Asolo Jumla GV, but will do in a pinch.
+If we had to complain, we would say these aren't ideal for scrambling, like the Scarpa Zodiac Plus GTX, but will do in a pinch.

-This product is the lightest of the midweight hikers.
-It might fit a niche in between; more stable, water resistant, and durable than lightweights, but not as durable as most midweights.
+This product is the lightest of the mid-weight hikers.
+It might fit a niche in between; more stable, water-resistant, and durable than lightweights, but not as durable as most mid-weight models.

-At six inches, this boot has one of the lowest flood heights of the midweight hikers, but perhaps the best Gore-Tex liner.
+At six inches, this boot has an average flood height compared to other midweight hikers, but perhaps the best Gore-Tex liner.
 Lowa has patented the durable, comfortable design.
 Our feet always stayed dry in these boots.
 Although the leather rand absorbed water out of the box, water continued to bead off the rest of the upper throughout the entire testing period.